-Stacy is a Consultant with Triad and a Partner with CMPartners.
+Stacy is a Consultant with Triad Consulting Group.
 As a negotiation and conflict management trainer, facilitator and coach with experience in Asia, the Middle East, Europe, sub- Saharan Africa, and North America, Stacy's work spans contexts from supporting consensus building processes to using "sports diplomacy" to foster warmer relations between the United States and Iran.

 Since 1996, Stacy has designed and delivered customized learning initiatives around strategic negotiation, facilitation, consensus building, and difficult conversations.
 Her work focuses on helping clients more clearly and explicitly link thought, action, and results, whether the client's goal is to create a successful joint venture, increase sales, better manage a struggling team, or improve a relationship with a crucial supplier, customer, or stakeholder.